We find the cheapest bus & train tickets, so you can wander for less.

 Frequently Asked Questions

-Travelers prefer riding the bus on Saturday to enjoy the weekend in Prague.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Rome to Prague at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.

 The first bus leaves at 7:00am and the last bus leaves at 9:00pm.
 To see the times for all buses from Rome to Prague, enter your specific travel dates in the search bar.